-With 50 players remaining, ten shootout tables will be drawn at random and the chip stacks of the first stage will be carried over.
+With 15 players remaining, five shootout tables will be drawn at random and the chip stacks of the first stage will be carried over.

 Stage 3 – Final Table

-With ten players remaining, the game essentially turns into a regular ten-handed MTT final table.
+With FIVE players remaining, the game essentially turns into a regular five-handed MTT final table.

-All ten finalists will secure a portion of the cash prize pool, and with 90% of the field already eliminated at this stage, sizable PKO bounties may well be up for grabs.
+All five finalists will secure a portion of the cash prize pool, and with a large chunk of the field already eliminated at this stage, sizable PKO bounties may well be up for grabs.
 No deal will be possible, and the top two finishers will earn near-identical cash prizes.
 It will be down to the bounties to boost players’ bankrolls.